ahmedbadur/NOTE/C NOTES/C PROGRAMMING LANGUAGE.md

 ### Conclusion

+ - Macros tend to grow up source code.
+ - Functions are type dependent, but macros are type independent.
+ - Debug support may be less in case of macro usage.
+ - Macros can create more efficient code than functions.
  - Macro is a piece of code or value that is replaced with the macro name before the execution of the program.
  - Preprocessor performs different actions on preprocessor directives and for the macro definition, we use the **#define** preprocessor directive.
  - The work of **#define** is that it replaces the macro body with the macro value at the time of preprocessing.